Keynecta/keynecta.com/content/_index.md

     preheading:
     heading: Keynecta's Safety Culture Scoring Dashboard
     body: >-
-      Overview of Keynecta's unique Safety Culture Scoring dashboard.
+      Overview Keynecta's unique Safety Culture Scoring dashboard.
 This digital tool is a comprehensive online system that not only collects data but transforms it into actionable insights, empowering  companies to establish a robust Safety Culture and optimize quality, productivity, and profits.
       Our customer portal provides access to tools that will help you train, connect, involve, lead, score, and improve your operations.
     image:
       image_url: /uploads/team-reviewing-building-plans-on-computer-screen.jpg
       image_alt: Team reviewing building plans on a computer screen